Adhesives for Occupational Safety: Part of Our Green Adhesives

 Sustainability is diverse.
 The commitment to increased employee protection distinguishes a company that acts sustainably and responsibly.
 By using selected adhesives from Jowat Green Adhesives, you as an employer make an important contribution to occupational safety and at the same time optimize your processes.

-Jowat has already been working successfully on alternative technologies which are below the limit of 0.1 % since the beginning of the 21st century.
-The Jowatherm-Reaktant® MR (monomer-reduced) product group from Jowat provides several PUR hot melt adhesives for a wide range of applications which are not classified as hazardous substances.
+Jowat has successfully been promoting the development of alternative technologies with a content below that limit since the early 2000s already.
+The Jowatherm-Reaktant® MR (Monomer-Reduced) product family from Jowat supplies many hazard-free PUR hot melt adhesives for a wide range of applications.

 ✓ No GHS labelling necessary*